BLSQ/dhis2-login-page/README.md

 This repository provides a script that will help you set a custom CSS theme for the login page of a DHIS2 instance in adequation with BLSQ defined layout.

+## Prerequisites

+You need to have at least node.js v16.

 ## How To Generate a Default Stylesheet

     $ npx @blsq/dhis2-theme create // default: theme.json